-69.-(1) Paragraphs (2) to (4) apply to a licence which-

-- (a) was granted, or deemed to be granted, by the Treasury under regulation 9 of the 2015 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".
+- 68.-(1) Paragraphs (2) to (4) apply to a licence which- - (a) was granted, or deemed to be granted, by the Treasury under regulation 9 of the 2013 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".

-(2) An existing financial sanctions licence has effect on and after the relevant date as if it had been issued by the Treasury under regulation 33(1) (Treasury licences).

-(3) Any reference in an existing financial sanctions licence to the 2015 Regulations is to be treated on and after the relevant date as a reference to these Regulations.

-(4) Any reference in an existing financial sanctions licence to a prohibition in-

-- (a) the 2015 Regulations, - (b) the EU South Sudan Regulation, or
+- (2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 32(1) (Treasury licences). - (3) Any reference in an existing financial sanctions licence to the 2013 Regulations is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in- - (a) the 2013 Regulations, or - (b) the EU Belarus Regulation, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3 (Finance).

-(a) S.I.
-2015/1361 as amended by S.I.
-2017/560; S.I.
-2017/754; S.I.
-2018/682 and S.I.
-2018/1149.

-(b) S.I.
-2014/3258, as amended by S.I.
-2015/97 and S.I.
-2015/1546.

-(c) S.I.
-2017/478, to which there are amendments not relevant to these Regulations.

-(c) Council Regulation (EU) No 748/2014 of 10 July 2014 concerning restrictive measures in respect of the situation in South Sudan(a), is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3.

-(5) Paragraph (6) applies where-

-- (a) an application for a licence, or for the variation of a licence, under the 2015 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on an after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date.

-(6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 33(1) (Treasury licences).
+- (5) Paragraph (6) applies where- - (a) an application for a licence, or for the variation of a licence, under the 2013 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date. - (6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 32(1) (Treasury licences). - (7) In this regulation-